-There are systems that are close to plug and play (Off Grid Solutions, AVC Rig...) but sometimes you just need something a little simpler or more compact.
-Ecoflows Power Hub 48v is a good solution (still with some drawbacks) or we like CraftAutoworks system for a plug and play system for a DIYer with moderate amount of experience.
+CraftAutoworks system for a plug and play system for a DIYer is another nice system.
+Like the system above a moderate amount of experience is needed for install.
 This system is is totally labeled, has quick connects, super compact, and specifically is designed to integration a professional level system in a van.
-You still need some electrical expertise, for example you need to be able to wire up confidently alternator power line, ground line, Solar, DC and AC outlets and be able to use a multimeter.
+You still need some electrical expertise, for example you need to be able to wire up confidently alternator power line, ground line, Solar, DC and AC outlets and be able to use a multimeter same as the Ecoflow Power Hub

 Let take a look how we used this system in a van.